The All Ordinaries (XAO) is Australia’s secondary index behind the S&P/ASX 200 (XJO).

-Many stockbrokers (myself included) continue to use it as a benchmark and prefer it over the ASX 200 index.
+Even though it has been superseded, many older investors continue to use it as a benchmark and prefer it over the ASX 200 index.

-Why do I prefer the All Ordinaries over the ASX 200?
+All Ordinaries or ASX 200?